kokkos/kokkos-comm/docs/api/core.rst

     Wrapper for ``MPI_Isend``, ``MPI_Irsend`` and ``MPI_Issend``.

-    :param space: The execution space to operate in
+    :param space: A Kokkos execution space instance to order the communication in and execute any required operations.
     :param sv: The data to send
     :param dest: the destination rank
     :param tag: the MPI tag
     :param comm: the MPI communicator
     :tparam SendMode: A CommMode_ to use.
 If unspecified, defaults to a synchronous ``MPI_Issend`` if ``KOKKOSCOMM_FORCE_SYNCHRONOUS_MODE`` is defined, otherwise defaults to a standard ``MPI_Isend``.
-    :tparam SendView: A Kokkos::View to send
+    :tparam SendView: Type of the provided Kokkos::View
-    :tparam ExecSpace: A Kokkos execution space to operate in
+    :tparam ExecSpace: Type of the provided Kokkos execution space instance
     :returns: A KokkosComm::Req representing the asynchronous communication and any lifetime-extended views.

 .. cpp:function:: template <KokkosComm::CommMode SendMode, KokkosExecutionSpace ExecSpace, KokkosView SendView> \